 - 1. Align the screw holes on the heat sink with the screw holes on the system board. - 2.
-In sequential order (as indicated on the heat sink), tighten the four captive screws that secure the heat sink to the system board.
+In sequential order, tighten the four (1>2>3>4) captive screws that secure the heat sink to the system board.

 - 1. Install the base cover. - 2.
 Follow the procedure in After working inside your computer.